-Kitron's suppliers shall have policies to reasonably assure that the tantalum, tin, tungsten and gold in the products they manufacture do not directly or indirectly finance or benefit armed groups that are perpetrators of serious human rights in the Democratic Republic of Congo or an adjoining country.
+Kitron's suppliers shall have policies to reasonably assure that the tantalum, tin, tungsten and gold in the products they manufacture do not directly or indirectly finance or benefit armed groups that are perpetrators of serious human rights in the Democratic republic of Congo or an adjoining country.
 Suppliers shall exercise due diligence on the source and chain of custody of these minerals.
-All Kitron suppliers are required to fill in the RMI (previously CFSI) Conflict Minerals Reporting Template (CMRT).
+All Kitron suppliers are required to fill in the CFSI (now RMI) Conflict Minerals Reporting Template (CMRT).

-Conflict minerals 2017 2018 2019 Conflict free 3TG + No 3TG by value 84.9% 83.7% 83.6% Conflict free 3TG + No 3TG by number of parts 35 122 41 336 37 787
+Conflict minerals 2017 2018 2019 2020 Conflict free 3TG+ NO 3TG by value 84.9% 83.7% 83.6% 79.1% Conflict free 3TG + NO 3TG by number of parts 35 122 41 336 37 787 43 209

-Table 3: Conflict Minerals by value and number of parts
+Table 3 Conflict Minerals by value and number of parts